 A pivotal role of a director in a company is that directors must act within the powers and according to the memorandum of the company.
 They cannot take any action that is beyond the allotted powers.
 All their decisions should be in favour of the company’s growth.
 When the purpose behind the director’s act is, wrongful and against company policy and interest then the director will be held liable.

 Promotion and growth of the company should be the primary concern of the director.
 Hence one must keep the following in mind while executing the role of a director in a company:

 - The long-term consequence of any decision that he/she takes.

 - Fostering the business relationships of the company with customers and suppliers.

 - Making sure that the company does not impact the community of the environment in a negative matter.

 - Makes sure to act fairly while dealing with members of the company.

 Take impartial and independent decisions

-They should be firm about the decisions they take, and the ones they believe are the best for the company’s interest.
+Another important role of a director in a company is that they should be firm about the decisions they take, and the ones they believe are the best for the company’s interest.
 No arrangements or contracts can be made regarding how they would vote during board meetings or how they should conduct themselves in the future.